peterjc/thapbi-pict/docs/quick_start.rst

 ----------------------

 The third stage of the pipeline can be run separately as the ``thapbi_pict classify`` command.
-Here each species predictions are made for each sequence in the prepared non-redundant FASTA file, generating a tab separated variable (TSV) file where the first column is the sequence name in ``<checksum>_<abundance>`` format.
+Here species predictions are made for each sequence in the prepared non-redundant FASTA file, generating a tab separated variable (TSV) file where the first column is the sequence name in ``<checksum>_<abundance>`` format.
 This is file ``summary/thapbi-pict.ITS1.all_reads.onebp.tsv`` in the above example.

 Sample Reports
 --------------

-The first set of reports from the pipeline or ``thapbi_pict summary`` command are the sample reports - using the names from the above example:
+The first set of reports from the pipeline or ``thapbi_pict summary`` command are the sample reports - using the filenames from the above example:

 * Human readable file ``summary/thapbi-pict.ITS1.samples.onebp.txt`` (plain
   text).